 Rapeseed, the most promising fuel oil in the Pacific Northwest, is characterized by small seed size and high oil content.
-Anjou (1972) suggests the hulls are important to act as supporting material during extraction which increases oil yield but lowers feeding value.
-Some authors prefer crushing of the seed before pressing, whereas, Beach (1975) has the opinion that "cracking prior to flaking is unnecessary and redundant."
-Beach says the objective is to roll to a flake thickness of 0.2 mm with 0.25 to 0.30 mm the maximum thickness tolerable.
+The hulls are important to act as supporting material during extraction which increases oil yield but they lower feeding value (8).
+Some authors prefer crushing of the seed before pressing, whereas others are of the opinion that "cracking prior to flaking is unnecessary and redundant" (9).
+The objective of crushing is to roll to a flake thickness of 0.2 mm with 0.25-0.30 mm the maximum thickness tolerable.

-There is general agreement on the following discussion of screwpress operation (Anjou, 1972; Beach, 1975; Norris, 1982).
+There is general agreement on the following discussion of screwpress operation (8-10).